-High-Velocity Hot Air (HVHA) dry heat sterilization represents the cornerstone of CPAC’s COX RapidHeat Sterilizer technology.
-In order to provide a clearer understanding of the operation and performance of the COX RapidHeat Sterilizer and the HVHA sterilization technology, CPAC is providing these documented answers to frequently asked questions.
+High-Velocity Hot Air (HVHA) dry heat sterilization represents the cornerstone of CPAC Equipment’s RapidHeat™ Sterilizer technology.
+In order to provide a clearer understanding of the operation and performance of RapidHeat sterilizers and the HVHA sterilization technology, CPAC is providing these documented answers to frequently asked questions.

 2. Has the HVHA sterilization process received FDA clearance as a medical product?

-The FDA issued clearances for the COX RapidHeat™ Sterilizer under K872643A and K881371 in 1987 and 1988, respectively allowing a 6-minute cycle for unwrapped instruments and a 12-minute cycle for wrapped (pouched) instruments at 375° F. The unit has ETL, UL, CSA, and Health Canada approvals.
-CPAC Equipment, Inc., the manufacturer of the COX RapidHeat Sterilizer is an ISO 13485 certified manufacturing facility.
+The FDA issued clearances for our RapidHeat sterilizers under K872643A and K881371 in 1987 and 1988, respectively.
+These units have ETL, UL, and applicable CE approvals.
+CPAC Equipment, Inc., the manufacturer of RapidHeat sterilizers, is an ISO 13485 certified manufacturing facility.

-No, the COX RapidHeat Sterilizer involves only rapidly moving hot, dry air to sterilize instruments.
-As such, the only moving mechanical parts of the sterilizer are (1) the blower (fan and motor) for moving hot, dry air over a heating element, repeatedly through the sterilization chamber and (2) the cooling fan to maintain temperature control for the printed circuit board and outer sterilizer housing.
+No, the RapidHeat Sterilizer involves only rapidly moving hot, dry air to sterilize instruments.
+As such, the only moving mechanical parts of the sterilizer are (1) the blower (fan and motor) for moving hot, dry air over a heating element, repeatedly through the sterilization chamber and (2) the cooling fan to maintain temperature control for the printed circuit boards and outer sterilizer housing.
 There is no vacuum system nor does the unit require water or a drying system.
 The sterilizer is pre-set for thermocouple-controlled temperature and sterilization cycle times.
 The unit requires little or no maintenance as compared to the more complicated steam sterilizer technology, which requires frequent cleaning and maintenance of all the mechanisms involving the management of steam, water, pressure, and vacuum.

 5. Are there any other compatible HVHA technologies?

-6. What is the effectiveness of biological kill (e.g., bacterial spores) required of and achieved with the COX RapidHeat Sterilizer?
+6. What is the effectiveness of biological kill (e.g., bacterial spores) required of and achieved with the RapidHeat Sterilizer?

 7. How long has the HVHA sterilization technology been used in dental and healthcare practices?

 RapidHeat sterilizers have been in successful use for over 25 years in the dental and healthcare markets.

 8. Can HVHA sterilization be used only on metal instruments?

-Most of today’s instruments including handpieces and other instruments incorporating thermal plastic composite materials that are suitable for steam sterilization are also suitable for the higher temperatures of the COX RapidHeat Sterilizer with no negative effect on the instrument lifecycle.
+Most of today’s instruments including handpieces and other instruments incorporating thermal plastic composite materials that are suitable for steam sterilization are also suitable for the higher temperatures of RapidHeat sterilizers with no negative effect on the instrument lifecycle.
 In recent years the creation of more heat-tolerant materials (e.g., heat-resistant fluoropolymers. silicones, and polycarbonates) and their replacement of heat-intolerant materials used in medical devices has reduced significantly the number of instruments that are intolerant to dry heat sterilization conditions.

 9. Does HVHA sterilization contribute to instrument stress including corrosion and dulling of instruments?